book page

 Reviewer avatar

-If you enjoyed How to Write Retro Games - Web Programming (Paperback), this one scratches a similar itch—especially around live and momentum.
+If you enjoyed How to Write Retro Games - Web Programming (Paperback), this one scratches a similar itch—especially around june and momentum.
+(Side note: if you like How to Write Retro Games - Web Programming (Paperback), you’ll likely enjoy this too.)

 Reviewer avatar